comicrelief/engineering-handbook/service-delivery/third-party-validation.md

 - Automated scanning of architecture
 - Network and user penetration

-For systems built (or significantly modified) which contain customer and/or sensitive data, we should undertake application security reviews with a third party specialist to ensure the system is hardened in case of attack.
+For systems built (or significantly modified) that contain customer and/or sensitive data, we should undertake application security reviews with a third party specialist to ensure the system is hardened against attack.

 ## Providers

 ### AWS

 When provisioning a new service or application we will generally always engage an AWS solution architect to validate the ideas being implemented within our systems and ensure that we are aligning ourselves with industry best practices.

-When taking applications into production we will conduct a well architected review alongside AWS to ensure that we are and have built the application inline with the best possible standards, these reviews cover the following areas,
+When taking applications into production, we will conduct a well architected review alongside AWS to ensure that we have built the application inline with the best possible standards.
+These reviews cover the following areas:

 - Operational Excellence
 - Security